munkireport/munkireport-php/docs/illuminate/laravel-migration.md

 The second reason is that modern web application design doesn't really use View templating engines anyway, so the work would be lost eventually.

+The KISSMVC views have been moved to [resources/views/kissmvc](../../resources/views/kissmvc) to align with the Laravel directory structure.

+They are still KISS views, not converted to Blade.